What is work-life balance?

 At the individual level, a strong work-life balance boosts energy, productivity, and creativity.
 By maintaining a strong work-life balance, developers can avoid one of the main risk factors for burnout.
 They are able to optimize for their long-term goals—career and personal development—rather than sprinting to achieve immediate, but potentially draining, short-term goals.

-Developers can also build personal skills outside of work, which often translate into well-rounded employees who bring fresh ideas and new perspectives into the organization.
+Developers can also build valuable personal skills outside of work, which often translate into well-rounded employees who bring fresh ideas and new perspectives into the organization.
+A richer and more meaningful life outside of work creates a more diverse and engaging workplace for everyone.